Mitars/CustomerAccountSystems/README.md

 The services were built using an onion architecture.
 Where the core is self contained and all the other services only communicate with it using interfaces defined in the core.

 Each of the main services (Account and Transaction) contain the following:
-Api, Core, Data Access and Tests.
+Api, Core, Data Access, and Tests.

 ![Service Architecture](/docs/service-architecture.png)